taylorPat/Traffic-fatalities-analyse/README.md

 #### Execute pipeline
 In order to orchestrate the whole workflow from downloading _.csv_ file until uploading structured data to Google BigQuery run `python pipelines/end_to_end.py` from your root directory.

+#### Create the partitioned tables inside big query
+For creating the partitioned tables go to Google Cloud BigQuery and execute the sql commands listed in the [data-warehouse](#data-warehouse) section.